 It's probably also well known that their future as a species is uncertain, and they may face extinction.

 What may not be so well known is that cheetahs have been kept as pets and hunting companions.
 A number of famous figures in history kept cheetahs, including Genghis Khan.
 Let's not be like him.

 All that fast running requires a specialized body.
 The cheetah has larger nostrils, heart, and lungs in order to facilitate the oxygen needs of all that fast running.

-Notice, in the video below, the long legs (cheetahs are very tall cats), the long body, long tail, and the gallop that makes high speed sprinting possible.
+The long legs (cheetahs are tall cats), the long body, long tail, and the gallop all make high speed sprinting possible.